-- Age to include older people, young people (under 16) and children; - Disability or chronic illness; - Rural location; and - SAP (Standard Assessment Procedure) rating of property.
+- Age to include older people, young people (under 16) and children; - Disability or chronic illness; - Rural location; and - SAP (Standard Assessment Procedure) rating of property of 54 or below.

 When working on the targeting of help to the financially vulnerable, the Utility Regulator will firstly consider low income and then use the other characteristics to identify priority households.
 Each scheme must state how it intends to address this and how the criteria will be assessed for each individual scheme.